tplisson/ccs-ignite22/README.md

 ##### Checkov Scan of a Terraform Plan file (in JSON format)

-Some scenarios may require you to scan a Terraform Plan file to make sure scans run smoothly in CI/CD pipeline.
+Some scenarios may require you to scan a Terraform Plan file to make sure scans run smoothly in CI/CD pipelines.

 This requires to create a Terraform Plan file in JSON format as described [here](https://www.checkov.io/7.Scan%20Examples/Terraform%20Plan%20Scanning.html).
 ```console